 - 2 cups quality brewed coffee*

-- Add all ingredients to a high speed blender.
+- Add all ingredients to a high-speed blender that 's designed for blending hot drinks.
 Blend until smooth.
 Pour and serve immediately.